• Twitter

 • Elect Chair (if delegated by full Governing Body).

-• Consider any appeal against a decision made under the personnel procedures adopted by the Governing Body.
+• Consider any appeal against a decision made under the HR policies adopted by the Governing Body.

 • Consider any appeal against a decision made by the First/Pay Review Committee during the annual review of teachers’ salaries.